pegi3s/dockerfiles/edena/3.131028/README.md

-# Using the edena image
+# Using the edena image in Linux
 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/edena -singleEnd /data/input -prefix /data/result`

 In this command, you should replace: